-This privacy statement only covers NHS Commissioning Board websites.
+This privacy statement only covers the NHS England website.
 It does not cover all sites that can be linked to from this site, so you should always be aware when you are moving to another site and read the privacy statement on that site.

 What information do we collect?